julie-forman-kay-lab/SPyCi-PDB/docs/installation.rst

 installation requirements are met.

-Please note that the IDPConformerGenerator library is required for parsing PDB structure co-ordinates.
+Please note that the IDPConformerGenerator library is required for parsing PDB structure coordinates.
 Details for IDPConformerGenerator can be found `here <https://github.com/julie-forman-kay-lab/IDPConformerGenerator>`_.

 Full installation instructures are highlighted below.